Adult Investments

 We bring together business and industry, community-based organizations and nonprofits, training and education providers, economic development and government agencies, to identify community needs.
 We then design programs, coordinate services and invest funds and resources to improve the skills individuals need so they can get work.

-We make sure education and training programs meet the needs of regional businesses and that our system resources are interwoven, streamlined and effective.
+We ensure education and training programs meet the needs of regional businesses and that our system resources are interwoven, streamlined and effective.

 WorkSource